gijs/applitude/index.md

 	}

-As Applause, applitude is based on the [Xtext language development framework](http://www.eclipse.org/Xtext/), and as such, it comes with an Eclipse IDE plug-in:
+applitude is based on the [Xtext language development framework](http://www.eclipse.org/Xtext/), and as such, it comes with an Eclipse IDE plug-in:

 ![applitude demo application editor](demo_ide.png)

-And there is a code generator which generates iPhone applications from such DSL documents.
+There is a code generator which generates Objectice C code from `.app` documents.
 The generated code is kept small and tidied up by making use of runtime components wherever possible.
 Have a look at [examples/demo/Generated](https://github.com/ralfebert/applitude/tree/master/examples/demo/Generated) to see the generated code for `demo.app`.

-## Words of warning
+## Target audience

-The project currently is very much work in progress and therefore not fully documented; you will find loose ends and corners.
-You'll only get something out of it if you're seriously into Xtext DSLs and iPhone development with Objective C.
+The project is work in progress.
+In its current form it is only applicable if you have very good knowledge of iPhone development with Objective C and building DSLs with Eclipse Xtext.

 ## Getting started